 Research what it takes to become a mortician.
 Learn about degree and training requirements, licensure, job duties and salary to find out if this is the career for you.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Mortuary Science degrees can also be found in these popular choices.

 Career Information at a Glance